zuki/retro-v/README.md

 THIS IS STILL WORK IN PROGRESS!!!
 NOT YET READY FOR 100% COMPLIANCE OR ZEPHYR!

-This design has 2-stage pipeline with 4 cycles per stage, so in average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per second in average).
+This design has 2-stage pipeline with 4 cycles per stage, so on average every instruction takes 4 cycles (with 40 MHz clock it will be 10 millions instructions per sec max).
 Branches and Jump-and-Links takes 1 cycle more (5 cycles total).
 Loads: LB - 5 cycles, LH - 6 cycles, LW - 8 cycles.
 Stores: SB - 6 cycles, SH - 7 cycles, SW - 9 cycles (1 more than loads).